ying-tang/help-documentation/_gettingstarted/_commontech/instance_security.md

 weight: 4
 ---

-Since users have root access to their instances and we want to restrict access to the host hypervisors: anytime information flows from the instance to the hypervisor it should be through secured interfaces.
+Users have root access to their instances, and we want to restrict access to the host hypervisors.
+Therefore, anytime information flows from the instance to the hypervisor, it should be through secured interfaces.
 We should think very carefully before introducing any more avenues for information to move from the guest instance to the hypervisor.

 The existing interfaces: